matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 2. **Existing device confirms that the new device owns the private part of the committed-to device identity key**

-The new device then proves it controls the public key to which it previously committed.
+The new device then proves it controls the private key to which it previously committed.
 It does this by doing an ECDH between the committed-to identity key and the other device's secure channel ephemeral key to derive a shared secret, which is used to construct a proof of ownership.
 Due to the properties of ECDH, the other device knows that the new device can only do this if it possesses the private part of the committed-to identity key.